 Dirty Brushes, Old Sponges, and Pillowcases That Never Change

-Makeup brushes and sponges that aren’t cleaned regularly accumulate bacteria, oil, and product residue that gets reapplied to your skin every time you use them.
-Cotton pillowcases absorb oil and product from your hair and skin and then transfer it back to your face over eight hours of sleep.
-Touching your face with your hands throughout the day introduces bacteria and irritants that no cleanser can fully compensate for.
+Makeup brushes and sponges accumulate bacteria and product residue that gets reapplied every use.
+Pillowcases absorb oil and product and transfer it back to your face over eight hours of sleep.
+Hands touching your face throughout the day introduce irritants that no cleanser fully compensates for.

 Ignoring Your Skin’s Signals